 I stopped growing at the age of eleven.
 During the following years we saw a multitude of doctors, each failing to tell me the cause of my strange condition.
 At the age of seventeen, in 2013, I was diagnosed with Celiac disease, which triggers an allergic reaction upon the digestion of gluten.
 The consequence of this truth was, however, not as positive as I had expected.
 My health declined even further over the two years that followed the news.
 Symptoms included fatigue, weight loss, inability to handle cold, anaemia (low iron), low blood pressure, and dizziness, just to name a few.

 The answer finally came through a diagnosis done by an endocrinologist in June, 2015.
 He told me that I have a rare disorder called Hypopituitarism, which causes the pituitary gland, situated at the base of the brain, to fail in its production of hormones by producing too little or, in rare cases, none.
+Doctors suspect that the extreme shock my body went through when I had scarlet fever as a child might be the root cause, but it is impossible to reach a certain answer.
 The hormones secreted by this bean-shaped gland influence nearly every part of the human body, including growth, reproduction, and blood pressure.
 The absence of these critically important hormones can thus cripple the development of the human body, which was undoubtedly apparent in my case, since I am severely undersized when compared to my family, in both weight and length, and I lack some basic development usually undergone by a growing child.
 The explanation behind my still reasonable length lies in my genes.
 Despite the struggles with my health, I began to excel at distance running.
 By the age of 19, I already represented my country twice at the world cross country championships, won two SA Junior gold medals, and held provincial records.
 I was then fortunate enough to receive multiple scholarship offers to go run in the States and realized that it would have been foolish to let such a big opportunity slip.

 I didn't have a soft landing in America, however.
 A month after my arrival, I was hit by a pickup truck from behind, while returning from practice.
 I still had the right-of-way, but the truck did not stop...
 I do not remember much of the incident - the ambulance came, and the rest is a blur.
 I suffered another concussion, tore my meniscus, got bone bruising on my knees, and hurt my back.
 It took me two months before I could walk without pain, and another ten months before I could compete again.
 I had no support and was alone in a foreign country.